graysonstorer/polypodium-interjectum-polypodium-vulgare-baden-wurttemberg/README.md

 # polypodium-interjectum-polypodium-vulgare-baden-wurttemberg
-A repository for the analysis of data from two different species of fern in the Baden-Wurttemberg region of Germany.
+A repository for the analysis of data from two different species of fern in the Baden-Württemberg region of Germany.